aaugustogv/Responsive_Footer/README.md

 # Responsive_Footer
 ---

-# Made with HTML5 and CSS3
+# Made with advanced HTML5 and advanced CSS3